-- Scenario: The Configuration Manager is trying to deploy to a broker that does not exist. - Explanation: This can happen for a number of reasons: - You deleted a broker component without removing it from the Message Brokers Toolkit first. - You mistyped the name of the broker in the Message Brokers Toolkit, creating a reference to a broker that does not physically exist. - You did not follow the correct procedure for deleting a broker. - The broker can appear not to exist due to connectivity problems. - Solution: - 1.
-Check that the broker does not exist by using the mqsilist command to list resources on the computer where the broker should exist. - 2.
+- Scenario: The Configuration Manager is trying to deploy to a broker that does not exist. - Explanation: This problem can occur for a number of reasons: - A broker component was deleted without first being removed from the workbench. - The name of the broker was mistyped in the workbench, creating a reference to a broker that does not physically exist. - The correct procedure for deleting a broker was not followed. - The broker does not seem to exist because of connectivity problems. - Solution: - 1.
+Verify that the broker does not exist by using the mqsilist command to list resources on the computer where the broker should exist. - 2.
 Check your configuration to ensure that the broker does not exist on a different computer in the domain. - 3.
-If you are confident that the broker does not exist and you want to remove the reference that is still in the Message Brokers Toolkit, follow the steps in Deleting a broker and Removing a broker from a broker domain. - 4.
-Remove completely all references to the broker from the Configuration Manager repository.

-You can do this by removing the broker from the topology using the Message Brokers Toolkit.
-Ensure that the broker's SYSTEM.BROKER.ADMIN.QUEUE queue has been deleted and initiate a further topology deploy.
+If you are confident that the broker does not exist, and you want to remove the reference that is still in the workbench, follow the steps in Deleting a broker and Removing a broker from a broker domain. - 4.
+Remove completely all references to the broker from the Configuration Manager repository by removing the broker from the topology using the workbench.
+Ensure that the broker's SYSTEM.BROKER.ADMIN.QUEUE queue has been deleted, and initiate a further topology deployment.

-Alternatively, you can use the Configuration Manager Proxy API "TopologyProxy.removeDeletedBroker(String)" to programmatically purge all references to the broker:
+Alternatively, use the Configuration Manager Proxy API TopologyProxy.removeDeletedBroker(String) to programmatically purge all references to the broker: